srozga/winjshacknight/README.md

 winjshacknight
 ==============

 This is the presentation I am working on for a Hacknight presentation about WinJS to my colleagues.
 The subdirectories include the sample code I will be using.
+See LICENSE.txt for license information.